vikasrana25101995/food-ordering/docs/docker/commands/README.md

 docker build -t mywebapp:01 .
 it will create the app wuth name webapp and version

-docker remove the image
+## Docker remove the image
 - docker rmi image_id

-docker interactive way to runn the image
+## Docker interactive way to run the image
 - docker run -it image-name
 -it represents interactive terminal